 Most of the employers tend to put the candidates in difficult situations.
 These are used to define what kind of leader you are or to separate you from a leader or a manager.
 Usually leaders are individuals that stand out from the crowd because of their qualities and are solely responsible for leading the whole group and taking decisions that affect the team members.
 While managers are people who have the ability to carry the employers and the company together resolving their differences and ensuring the welfare of the workers.
 They also act as a bridge between the workers and the executives of an organisation.

-Moreover, the real aim behind such questions is that they are trying to test an individual if he/she follows the work ethics of the company rather than being driven by emotions and other factors.
-The easiest method to incorporate S.T.A.R approach is to expect what kind of questions that the employer might ask.
+Moreover, the real aim behind such leadership style interview questions is that they are trying to test an individual if he/she follows the work ethics of the company rather than being driven by emotions and other factors.
+The easiest method to incorporate S.T.A.R approach is to expect what kind of leadership styles questions that the employer might ask.
 These include scenarios, problems, situational complications and so on.
-So here is an idea of questions that can be asked in such an interview.
+So here is an idea of questions on leadership styles that can be asked in such an interview.

 Commonly asked behavioral questions: